 Is it safe to visit Morocco right now?

-Morocco is, in fact, the most politically stable country in North Africa, and the government has been investing more in its infrastructure to be able to attract more tourists.
+So the burning question is it safe to travel to morocco right now?
+Yep it is.
+Morocco is. in fact, the most politically stable country in North Africa.
+The government has been investing more in its infrastructure to be able to attract more tourists.

 Because at the end of the day, more tourism = more money.